fabrhq/blog/content/blog/cdf-intro-uber-crane/index.md

 ### Using OpenFABR CDF

 OpenFABR CDF is a framework for building IaC using imperative programming languages like TypeScript, Python, or Golang.
-It's the glue that gives IaC the full software lifecycle support.
+It is the glue that gives IaC the full software lifecycle support.
+In this case, the likes of Terraform CDK, paired with Golang as the programme language of the choice, would fit Uber's infrastructure implementation as described in the post.

-- Pick either CDK Terraform or Pulumi as the IaC runtime and language.
-Because Uber needs to support hybrid and multi-cloud AWS CDK out of the mix.
-We'll pick CDK TF and Golang.
-- We'll have to build custom providers for the on-prem custom infrastructure (see [Writing Custom Terraform Providers](https://www.hashicorp.com/blog/writing-custom-terraform-providers)).
-We assume they have the needed control plane APIs.
-- Develop contructs to represent the various infrastructure abstractions.
-Publish them as a Go package(s) into your standard Go package repository.
-They can then be imported as dependencies in other IaC codebase.
+With imperative Iac, building blocks (`constructs` as described in some frameworks) can be developed, tested and then published just as normal software packages, perhaps in *Golang* as the post mentioned.
+Once they are in Go package repository, they can be imported as dependencies and used in other IaC codebase.

-- Transitive dependencies can cause the circular dependencies problem as mentioned earlier, however some dependency-focused static code analysis tools could pick out abnormal inter-layer dependencies easily, similar to how [GitHub Dependabot](https://github.com/dependabot) works.
+Speaking of dependencies, transitive dependencies can cause the circular dependencies problem as mentioned earlier, however some dependency-focused static code analysis tools could pick out abnormal inter-layer dependencies easily, similar to how [GitHub Dependabot](https://github.com/dependabot) works.

-In this way, using CDF, a complex infrastructure like Uber's could be designed and implemented from small, single-purpose components all the way up to powerful high-level packages that are developer-facing for them to self-manage their own pieces of infrastructure.
+By adopting OpenFABR CDF, a complex infrastructure like Uber's could be designed and implemented from small, single-purpose components all the way up to powerful high-level packages that are developer-facing for them to self-manage their own pieces of infrastructure.

 ## Config & Change Management

 The *Config and Change Management* section of the post describes that they did some discovery and research to decide on how developers would interact with the infrastructure automation.
 They decided to use base this on [Starlark](https://github.com/bazelbuild/starlark).

-### What OpenFABR CDF & FABR infrastructure Can Help
+### Using OpenFABR CDF and FABR Infra

 Firstly, CDF defines an open standard for an extensible configuration format, tied to individual infrastructure packages.
 So by selecting CDF you get an integrated configuration format out-of-the-box.